tanksdude/tanks-game/tanks-game/docs/list-of-powers.md

 * Internal name: `banana_split`
 * Attributes: "stack", "mix"
 * Color: `#99BB33` (dull gold with more green (because Shotgun is green and this power was loosely based on Banana+Shotgun))
-* Bullet modifiers: -1/8 acceleration
+* Bullet modifiers: -1/8 acceleration (same as Banana)

 When the bullet comes to a stop, it Bananas into 4 bullets at set angles.
 Worth investigating further.